-Mission: To put free books into the hands of appreciative readers
+Mission: To put free books into the hands of appreciative readers.

-We currently stock 15 bookcases in Palmer, Wasilla, and Sutton.
+We currently stock 35 bookcases that are located in area businesses, government buildings, and Palmer and Wasilla schools.
 We also ship books to villages off the road system.
 The bookcases are located in places frequented by the general public and by students.
 The books are free and need not be returned.
 Recipients include those of all ages, genders, and reading levels, with a focus being on providing books to children and young adults.
-For a list of all bookcases we stock with free books, see Locations
+For a list of all bookcases we stock with free books, see Locations.

 According to National Assessment of Educational Progress, Alaska currently has the lowest reading proficiency rate in the nation for fourth grade students.
 We are helping to counter this deficiency by making free books available to area school children.
-To this end, we partnered with the Mat-Su and Anchorage school districts and accepted a total of 11 pallets (stacked five-feet tall) of discarded books from school libraries.
+To this end, we partnered with the Mat-Su and Anchorage school districts and accepted a total of 9 pallets (stacked five-feet tall) of discarded books from school libraries.

 We intend to distribute these books, as well as other books we acquire through other sources, to students in local schools.
 With funding from the Palmer Community Foundation and through a partnership with the Mat-Su Vocational and Technical High School, students will build bookcases for free book locations at Mat-Su Borough schools.